Fresh Changes, and More Around the Corner--

-YouScience is an online college and career exploration tool primarily built around its proprietary aptitude assessment.
+YouScience is an online college and career exploration tool built around its proprietary aptitude assessment.
 YouScience has customized its interface to cover most/all GA BRIDGE Law activities for Georgia users.
-Schools/systems are not restricted to YouScience as the only tool to satisfy BRIDGE Law requirements.
-However, the GA DOE provides this tool for public students/educators to use statewide, and it is the only tool that automatically reports BRIDGE Law completion rates to the GA DOE--making it the ideal choice for robust features, low cost (free!), and easy accountability reporting.
+Schools/systems are not restricted to YouScience as the only tool to satisfy Top State for Talent requirements.
+However, the GA DOE provides this tool for public students/educators to use statewide, and it is the only tool that automatically reports BRIDGE Law completion rates to the GA DOE.
+This makes it the ideal, turn-key choice for its robust features, low cost (free!), and easy accountability reporting.

 Click a resource's logo / button to go to its landing page.